-- 1. Medium bushfire attack category - (a) Non-combustible material. - (b) Fire-retardant-treated timber for not less than 400 mm above finished ground level. - (c) Timber mounted on metal stirrups with a clearance of not less than 75 mm above finished ground or paving level (see Figure 3.7.4.2).
+- (a) A non-combustible material. - (b) Bushfire-resisting timber for not less than 400 mm above finished ground or paving level. - (c) Timber mounted on metal stirrups with a clearance of not less than 75 mm above finished ground or paving level.